Charleston Divorce Lawyers: South Carolina’s Mandatory Reporting Laws

 These are very specific laws, applicable to very specific people in very specific situations.
 Some of these professions may not be self-explanatory, and some of these situations may not seem like they arise to the level of “abuse.”
 If you are unsure whether these laws apply to you or a situation you may have encountered, report.
 Let law enforcement sort the facts out, and always err on the side of reporting.

 Changes may be coming to the laws that have been referenced above, so keep your eye on the news.
 SC Representative Peter McCoy (R-Chas) has recently introduced a bill that would make everybody in the state a mandatory reporter.
 You can watch him discuss the bill here.
 Such a law, if passed, would certainly be the broadest of its kind in the nation (if not in the world), and would make those who violate its provisions subject to misdemeanor prosecution.
+Another big lawsuit going on is the Xarelto Lawsuit.
+If you or a loved one have been affected by this drug please click the link above to see if you have a case.

 Contact our Charleston divorce lawyers if we may provide you with further guidance on this serious and potentially tricky issue.